0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 Ken makes similar videos to me, lots of Rust as well as linked technical topics.

-When I was first trying to understand Rc and ARc, his video "Rust's alien data types" explained these concepts in such clear language, I could grok it immediately.
+When I was first trying to understand Rc and ARc, his video "Rust's alien data types" explained these concepts in such clear language, I grokked it immediately.

 ---